Impact of spatial coarsening on Parareal convergence for the linear advection equation: Parareal with spatial coarsening for linear problems

-where $R$ is the stability function of the used one-step method and $y_j \approx y(t_j)$ is the resulting numerical approximation.
-Even when there is no physical or spatial numerical diffusion and all eigenvalues of $A$ have real part equal to zero, $R(A \delta t)$ might have eigenvalues with negative real part.
+where $R$ is the stability function of the one-step method used and $y_j \approx y(t_j)$ is the resulting numerical approximation.
+Even when there is no spatial numerical diffusion and all eigenvalues of $A$ have real part equal to zero, $R(A \delta t)$ might have eigenvalues inside the unit circle, see Figure~\ref{fig:eigs} (lower right).
 In that case, the numerical solution will also decay exponentially as $t \to 0$.
 We call this \emph{temporal numerical diffusion} and it will vanish in the limit $\delta t \to 0$.
+Of course, spatial and temporal diffusion can both be present, for example if upwind finite differences in space are combined with implicit Euler in time, see Figure~\ref{fig:eigs} (lower left).
 Trefethen discusses these effects in more detail~\cite{Trefethen1996}.

-\section{Lower bound for the Parareal iteration matrix norm}
+\subsection{Lower bound for the Parareal iteration matrix norm}

+The main theoretical result of this paper is the following theorem, which assumes that Parareal is applied to a linear initial value problem~\eqref{eq:linear_ivp} where the matrix $A$ is normal, that is, it satisfies $A A^* = A^* A$. \begin{remark} Standard finite difference discretisations on equidistant meshes with periodic boundary conditions, for example, give rise to a matrix $A$ that is circulant and thus normal.
+Furthermore, symmetric / Hermitian and skew-symmetric / skew-Hermitian matrices are normal.
+For a comprehensive characterisation of normal matrices see e.g. the book by Horn and Johnson~\cite[Sec.
+2.5]{HornJohnson2012} and the paper by Grone et al.~\cite{GroneEtAl1987}. \end{remark}